jymcheong/SysmonResources/6. Sample Data/README.md

 # Why do u bother?
 I keep hearing that it is hard to get data from various groups of people, so I decided that once and for all, just put it here.
 I installed Nxlog-CE with the config (nxlog.conf.txt, need to rename) on various test Windows VMs to capture Sysmon events into individual Json lines.

 Are you into pen-testing?
-Or a eager data-science student who is interested in cyber security?
+Or an eager data-science student who is interested in cyber security?
 This idea that one has to be specialised or a "domain expert" to do someting is really an artifical glass-ceiling we put over our heads.
 You do it to become the domain expert!

 So if you are into offensive, you may want to see what data that are emitted that get you caught.
 Or if you are into data-science, running a program like Winword isn't rocket science to get data for what is normal.
 Try a little [Kali & Metasploit](https://www.offensive-security.com), it's not that hard.